ACDguide/BigData/BigData/tools/python1.md

 [PyCharm](https://www.jetbrains.com/pycharm/)
     PyCharm is a python IDE, not all the versions are free, but a free license is available for single accademic use for the PyCharm Community editon and the [Educational](https://www.jetbrains.com/pycharm-edu/) edition.
 The educational edition includes python training modules.
+[VSCode]
+    VSCode is a source code editor which is available for Windows, macOS and Linux.
+You can edit code locally, or use plugins to remotely connect to servers over SSH.
+It also integrates with Anaconda, letting you run Python programs in different environments.
+VSCode is designed to lightweight and adaptable, so has just basic functionalities out of the box and you need to install extensions to add more.
+In particular, useful extensions for python are: [Python](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-environment-manager), [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter). !!!! this needs review from someone who actually use VSCode!!!!

 ```